 Now we’re in the mansion and the gang seems to have forgotten all about The Book of Revelation as they marvel over the priceless works of art, caviar in the fridge and wine cellar.
-The limp dowager searches for her cleaning lady and the clown strips down to his wife beater and tidy-whities to reveal himself to be the one and only Jamie Kennedy, upon which my boyfriend immediately withdrew the offer for sex.
+The limp dowager searches for her cleaning lady from the house cleaning company and the clown strips down to his wife beater and tidy-whities to reveal himself to be the one and only Jamie Kennedy, upon which my boyfriend immediately withdrew the offer for sex.
 Meanwhile, the blond Southern “gal on the go” decides to go skinny-dipping and the Irish brute declares that he would like to “fook” her.

 Later in the kitchen, they all discover that were born on the same day… March 7th (but how can that be!!).
 Also, the clown is gay.
 Also, the Irish brute hates gays, the wrongly accused African American hates Irish brutes, the limp dowager hates foul language, Adrian Pasdar hates confrontation, Gigi’s cell phone dies, and there’s no Dubonnet in the bar.